 \textbf{Datasets:} To evaluate the proposed method, FCC, we employed the PASCAL-$5^i$~\cite{pascal,pascal_2} and COCO-$20^i$~\cite{lin2015microsoft} datasets.
 We applied 4-fold testing to validate the approach, ensuring consistency with prior studies~\cite{HSNet,vrpsam,msi,hmmasking}.
 The classes are divided into four separate groups for training and testing purposes.
 For each fold, 5 classes are used for testing on PASCAL-$5^i$ and 20 classes on COCO-$20^i$.
 The remaining classes are used for training.
 This arrangement guarantees that none of the training classes are included in the test set.
 For the generalizability test, we train the model on COCO-$20^i$ and evaluate it on PASCAL-$5^i$.
 To prevent class overlap, we adjust the order of PASCAL classes in line with prior studies~\cite{HSNet,hmmasking,msi}.

 \textbf{Implementation Details:} We trained FCC using two H100 GPUs.
 During training, only the FCC module is fine-tuned, with pretrained image backbones frozen to isolate their effect.
 For the PASCAL-$5^i$~\cite{pascal}, we set the learning rate to 0.001, trained for 100 epochs, and used a batch size of 20.
 For the COCO-$20^i$~\cite{lin2015microsoft}, we trained for 50 epochs while keeping the other settings the same as for PASCAL-$5^i$.
 We used the AdamW optimizer~\cite{Adam} and resized all images to 420x420 pixels.
-For the loss function, we combined Dice loss with cross-entropy loss.
+For the loss function, we combined dice loss with cross-entropy loss.
 At each epoch, we evaluated the test accuracy to identify the best-performing model.
 For the baseline model, we exclude the cross-layer correlation and the DCFC component, utilizing only same-layer correlation.

 \textbf{K-Shots$>$1:} We obtain \textit{K} corresponding mask predictions from the models with a query image and \textit{K} support-set images.
 All predictions are summed and normalized by the highest score~\cite{HSNet,ASNet,VAT2}.